jespermhl/image-copyright-manager/README.md

 Go to Settings > Image Copyright to customize:
 - Display text format (use `{copyright}` placeholder)
 - CSS class for styling

-## Changelog

-### 1.1.1
-- Bug fixes and minor improvements
-- Code quality improvements

-### 1.1.0
-- Major performance improvement: Copyright information is now stored in a custom database table for fast and scalable queries.
-- Removed all taxonomy-based code and meta_query usage for copyright info.
-- Shortcode and admin UI now use the new table structure.
-- Improved caching for copyright queries.
-- Codebase fully cleaned of legacy taxonomy and meta_query logic.
-- Updated translation template (POT) file.
-- Various code quality and standards improvements.

-### 1.0.7
-- Changed all function, class, and shortcode prefixes to `imagcoma` for improved uniqueness and consistency.

-### 1.0.5
-- Initial release
-- Copyright field for media attachments
-- Auto-display functionality
-- Shortcode support
-- Settings page
-- German translations

 ## Requirements